TUM-LIS/valgrind-tracegen/README.md

 ~~~
 mkdir cts-out # you need to create the output directory first
-inst/bin/valgrind --tool=tracegen --trace-mem --output-dir=cts-out YOUR_APPLICATION
+inst/bin/valgrind --tool=tracegen --trace-mem=yes --output-dir=cts-out YOUR_APPLICATION
 ~~~

 ## Viewing the trace
 You can use any CTS-enabled trace viewer, the most basic one is babeltrace.

 It's packaged on Ubuntu, install with

 ~~~
 sudo apt-get install babeltrace
 ~~~

-To get a text log of all traced events, run
+To get a text log of all traced events, run babeltrace with the directory containing the stream and metadata files as parameter.

 ~~~
 babeltrace cts-out
 ~~~